getredash/website/src/pages/kb/open-source/dev-guide/docker.md

 (Redash web server, worker, PostgreSQL and Redis).
 You can refer to the `docker-compose.yml` file to see the full configuration.

-If you hit an `errno 137` particularly at `RUN npm run build`, make sure you give your Docker VM enough memory (4GB or more).
+If you hit an `errno 137` or `errno 134` particularly at `RUN npm run build`, make sure you give your Docker VM enough memory (4GB or more).

 ### Install npm Packages